cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

    on/to/from the head node.

 -  Remember to be considerate to other users.
-For example, by limiting the number of jobs you are running simultaneously, so that others users can also run their jobs.
-We do not enforce hard limits on how many resources a single user can use, but please always consider :ref:`how busy the cluster is <s_monitoring_slurm>` before starting many or larger jobs
+For example, by limiting the number of jobs you are running simultaneously, so that other users can also run their jobs.
+We do not enforce hard limits on how many resources a single user can use, but please always consider :ref:`how busy the cluster is <s_monitoring_slurm>` before starting many or larger jobs.

 -  Please remember to close interactive shells, notebooks, containers, and other processes that you have started via Slurm or the container